The greater-Sacramento region is an excellent place for local libations.

 Burning Barrel is the most recent brewery to open in Rancho Cordova.
 According to its founders, Burning Barrel is “driven to push the boundaries of what beer is today and set the standard for what is to come.”
 So, expect to find fresh twists on classic styles and some creative combinations, like its Vanilla Kisses, a porter infused with Madagascar vanilla that features a chocolate aroma.
 It has a large tasting room and often provides food from local vendors to order as well.

 With so much to choose from, it's no surprise that the Barrel District is a rising star in the world of craft libations.
 See for yourself the creative offerings that make this section of Rancho Cordova a must-see destination.
+Check out all of the breweries and distilleries in Rancho Cordova.

 Written by Jill Sanford for RootsRated Media in partnership with Rancho Cordova Travel and Tourism.